jon-harper/OmniBox/docs/tour.md

 ## Core Components

 Core components form the basis of every case.
-Parts like the MCU do not directly attach to the Core case; instead, user parts are attached to trays and panels, which then mount on the Core case.
+Parts like the MCU attach to trays, while external parts like displays and USB connectors attach to panels.
+These trays and panels are then installed to the Core case.

 <figure markdown>
   [![the core of an OmniBox][img_core]][img_core]